1. How will COVID-19 affect my pet and your services?

 Our time and yours are valuable.
-If that information was taken at the time of the appointment, the appointment would take roughly an hour longer, increasing the cost of the appointment.
+We need the most basic information to help you and your pet(s).
+If all information was taken at the time of the appointment, the appointment would take much longer, increasing the cost of the appointment.
 The Client Profile Form contains essential information in an easily read format.
 It is reviewed and analyzed by Russell prior to each appointment so that the appointment time may be used more effectively and efficiently.

 22. I’m concerned about safety and privacy, how will you store my personal information?